United States military buildup in the Caribbean during Operation Southern Spear: Preliminary actions

 In January 2025, US President Donald Trump signed Executive Order 14157 that directed the US State Department to label certain Western Hemisphere drug cartels as Foreign Terrorist Organizations and Specially Designated Global Terrorists.
-In February, the Trump administration designated Tren de Aragua, a criminal organization from Venezuela; MS-13; and six Mexico-based groups as foreign terrorist organizations, saying at the time they posed "a national-security threat beyond that posed by traditional organized crime."
-In July, the US designated the Cartel of the Suns (Cartel de los Soles), a purported criminal organization that the US alleges has ties to Venezuelan leadership, as a Specially Designated Global Terrorist.
-At the time, the US State Department's Bureau of Western Hemisphere Affairs posted on X that it would use "all the resources at our disposal to prevent Maduro from continuing to profit from destroying American lives and destabilizing our hemisphere."
-US intelligence assessments have contradicted claims made by the Trump administration in legal filings that Maduro controls Tren de Aragua.
-The Trump administration asked for the assessment to be repeated, and it reached the same conclusion.
+In February, the Trump administration designated Tren de Aragua, a criminal organization from Venezuela; MS-13; and six Mexico-based groups as foreign terrorist organizations, saying at the time they posed "a national-security threat beyond that posed by traditional organized crime".

+In July, the US designated the Cartel of the Suns (Cartel de los Soles)—a criminal organization that the US alleges has ties to the Venezuelan leadership—as a Specially Designated Global Terrorist.
+At the time, the US State Department's Bureau of Western Hemisphere Affairs posted on X that it would use "all the resources at our disposal to prevent Maduro from continuing to profit from destroying American lives and destabilizing our hemisphere".
+US intelligence assessments have repeatedly contradicted claims made by the Trump administration in legal filings that Maduro controlled Tren de Aragua.

-Donald Trump's decision to designate drug cartels as "terrorist" organizations—including the Sinaloa Cartel, the Jalisco New Generation Cartel, Cártel del Noreste, Tren de Aragua, MS-13, the Gulf Cartel, and La Nueva Familia Michoacana Organization—established the foundation for US intervention.
+The "terrorist organization" designation for Sinaloa Cartel, the Jalisco New Generation Cartel, Cártel del Noreste, Tren de Aragua, MS-13, the Gulf Cartel, and La Nueva Familia Michoacana Organization established the foundation for US intervention.
 In July, Trump secretly signed an executive order directing the armed forces to invoke military action against cartels that had been declared as terrorist organizations.